hashicorp/design-system/website/docs/components/form/primitives/partials/code/component-api.md

     The minimum number of characters required for the associated form element, used to determine the shortfall value.
   </C.Property>
   <C.Property @name="onInsert" @type="function">
     Callback function invoked (if provided) when the associated input content is changed.
-The function receives as argument an object with the following properties: `inputControl` (a reference to the associated form control node element), `currentLength`, `maxLength`, `minLength`, `remaining`, and `shortfall`.
+The function receives as argument an object with the following properties: `inputControl` (a reference to the associated form control node element), `currentLength` (the current number of characters in the associated form control), `maxLength` (the maximum number of characters allowed in the associated form control), `minLength` (the minimum number of characters required in the associated form control), `remaining` (the difference between `maxLength` and `currentLength`), and `shortfall` (the difference between `currentLength` and `minLength`).
   </C.Property>
   <C.Property @name="yield">
     Elements passed as children of this component are yielded inside the element.
 We only recommend using the block content for providing custom messages.
-The following variables are available within the block: `currentLength`, `maxLength`, `minLength`, `remaining`, and `shortfall`.
+The following variables are available within the block: `currentLength` (the current number of characters in the associated form control), `maxLength` (the maximum number of characters allowed in the associated form control), `minLength` (the minimum number of characters required in the associated form control), `remaining` (the difference between `maxLength` and `currentLength`), and `shortfall` (the difference between `currentLength` and `minLength`).
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).